Dracks/mr-scrooge/README.md

 - DEMOUSER: default "demo".
 The username to create on the application
 - DEMOPWD: default "demo".
 The password for the user
 - ALLOWED_HOSTS: default "localhost".
 You can put a list of hosts separed with a comma character
+- DECIMAL_COUNT: default 2, the number of digits to show in the graphs

 ## Screenshots MVP
 ### Home